tarekauel/tk1progex1/theory/ex3.md

 - Network 4ms
 - Client receiving result: 0.8ms

-Two finish one request: 24.2ms
+To finish one request: 24.2ms.
-Single-threaded and synchronous, requests starts, if first result is received: 24.2ms * 2 = 48.4ms
+The client is single-threaded and synchronous, so the second requests starts when the first result is received which leads to a total execution time of 24.2ms * 2 = 48.4ms

 ![Single Thread](ex3_singlethread.png "Single Threaded")

 In total: 48.4ms

 b)
-- both requests sent at t=4.8ms
+- First request send on network at t=4.8ms, Second request send on network at t=9,6ms
-- both requests received at server at t=8.8ms
+- Request one is received at t=8.8ms, Second request is received at t=13,6ms
-- server processes first request until t=19.4ms
+- server processes first request until t=19.4ms, and starts immediately to process the second request
 - network 1st request + client gets first result, finished at 24.2 ms (not interesting)
 - server processes second request starting at t=19.4 until t=30ms
-- network 2nd request 4ms until t=34ms, client receives and demarshalleing 0.8ms finished at
+- network 2nd request 4ms until t=34ms, client receives and demarshalleing 0.8ms finished at t=34.8ms
-t=34.8ms

 ![Multi Thread](ex3_twothreads.png "Multi Threaded")